ADVANTECH-Corp/node-red-contrib-alljoyn/README.md

 To browse and select Alljoyn Actions from your proximal networks.
 If no Alljoyn service is found, you can try to "Refresh" agian.
 ![Dialog](./png/action-dialog.png)

+## Test Platform
+- Linux (Yocto 1.5)

+## Known Issues
+- After reboot NODE-RED server, it cannot reconnect the Alljoyn connection which users set up previously.
+It needs to open Edit Dialog again to reconnect.

 ## History
 - v0.1.0 - Nov 2015 : Support "Alljoyn Action" function